 Grading was always my least favorite part of classroom teaching.
 While some amount of feedback is essential, some is just wasteful.
 And grading takes away time that could be better spent planning engaging lessons.

-If you spend hours writing detailed feedback, only to see your students flip to the grade, the system is broken.
+If you spend hours writing detailed feedback, only to see your students flip to the grade, you know what I’m talking about.
+The system is broken.
 I find students benefit more from a short conference than from pages of written feedback.

 For repetitive grading, such as fill-in-the-blank or multiple choice, use technology.
-A Google Forms Quiz or online personalized learning platform like Khan Academy can shave hours off your grading time each week.
+A Google Forms Quiz or online personalized learning platform can shave hours off your grading time each week.

 5. Reduced Student Ownership

-One of the saddest side-effects of grading is when students feel like spectators of their own education.
+One of the saddest side-effects of grading is how it can make students feel like spectators of their own education.
 Rather than pursuing learning that excites them, they do what what they need to get the grade.

 Cheating and grade-grubbing aren’t inherent human qualities.
 They’re signs that students have learned the system we taught them.
-The lack of ownership leaves them unprepared for the world outside of school.
+Such lack of ownership creates a passive mindset that I see too often among students and even recent college grads.
+They become so accustomed to receiving direction and being graded on what they know, that many are unprepared for the world outside of school.
 Instead of exploring options and taking initiative, they wait for someone to tell them what to do.

-Instead, Give students some agency over how they are graded.
+Look for ways to give students agency over how they are graded.
 Incorporate goal-setting and reflection to balance teacher-assigned grades.
-Not only will students be more motivated in class, they’ll be better prepared for life after school.
+Not only will your students be more motivated, they’ll be better prepared for life after school.

 Ready to Update Your Grading System?